Patrice Breland: Political career

 Patrice was one of the many who signed the Cypress Hills Métis Hunting Brigade Petition in 1878.
 He was also a justice of the peace for the North West Territories and served as reeve for the Rural Municipality of St. François Xavier from 1891 to 1892 and from 1895 to 1900.

 Manitoba Act

 During the time of the creation of the Manitoba Act, the Legislative Assembly of Assiniboia was deciding between a unicameral or bicameral style of government.
-Decisions were leaning towards a bicameral style government.
+Decisions were leaning towards a bicameral-style government.
 After leaving Fort Garry, the Manitoba Act continued to be in review and the idea of having a Senate was discussed.
 Throughout this discussion of a Senate, a possible structure and possible candidates were mentioned.
-Patrice Breland was amongst the list of possible candidates for the Senate.
+Breland was amongst the list of possible candidates for the Senate.